 This is not “the other white meat”.

 Supermarket pork is spongy and tasteless at best, which is why nobody talks about how good pork is but only about how good cured bacon is or a smoked roast with their favorite barbecue rub.
-Our pork is juicy and full of the rich flavor that comes from natural, pasture-raised pork fat.
+Our local butchers make great bacon and sausage, but our pork is also juicy and full of the rich flavor that comes from natural, pasture-raised pork fat.
 We think the best flavor comes from heritage hogs raised naturally outdoors on a non-GMO feed mix and with a variety of forage — and with plenty of pasture-raised pork fat for flavor.
 Conventionally-farmed pigs are one of the most confined and controlled animals in the agribusiness system.
-Ours frequently choose to dig for roots and sleep under a bush or a tree instead of eating their non-GMO feed ration and sleeping in their manmade shelters.
+Ours frequently choose to dig for roots or forage for wild plums and sleep under a bush or a tree instead of eating their non-GMO feed ration and sleeping in their manmade shelters.

 Our pigs are Gloucester Old Spots, a somewhat rare heritage breed.
 The pigs are born and raised outdoors in the forest and blackberry thickets that border our pasture.
 We give them fresh water, shelter, and lots of room to run around and root in the dirt.
 As they root and forage, they turn over forest litter to preserve and improve the health of our soil.
 They also clear brush in the woods which could otherwise pose a wildfire risk and they sometimes clear particularly weedy areas of pasture for us.
 We rotate them through different areas to avoid damage to the mature trees.